Deviantcoin/Deviant-Miscellaneous/common/Deviant_staking.md

 <br />
 ![No Coin Control](/images/noCoinControl.png)
 <br />
-The option to enable the Coin Control feature is in the Gui Wallet.
+The option to enable the Coin Control feature is in the GUI Wallet.
 You can activate it by hitting<br />
 Settings -> Options -> Wallet<br />

 Settings Options | Wallet tab